 The Ramhurst Corn Mill

-Before the start of the gunpowder mills at Leigh, there was a corn mill on the site which had been working for at least two hundred and fifty years.
+Before the start of the gunpowder mills at Leigh, there was a corn mill on the western end of the site which had been working for at least two hundred and fifty years.
 It stood at the bottom of what is now called Weir Lane – opposite the drive to Ramhurst Manor – on the northern bank of the Mill Stream, fairly near the lane.
 The exact site has not yet been located but there is a clear track forking left at the bottom of the hill just before the concrete bridge across the Mill Stream.

 The first mention that we have of the Mill is in 1579 when it appears to have been owned by the same person as Ramhurst Manor – although for a short time around this period Ramhurst Manor had changed its name to Culverhouse Grove.
 The owner of both was the Weston Family – Michael Weston being a JP and landed gentry of Hilden.
 The success of the milling business is fairly clear because the Mill was already paying a higher tax for the upkeep of the Leigh Church wall than the Manor House and associated farm – although it was not one of the larger farms in the parish, probably only 150-200 acres.